brk-worse-than-byte/nmesh/README.md

 #Nodejs, MongoDB, Express, SocketIO &amp; Handlebars boilerplate

-More to come on the readme.
-Here's the quick and dirty:

 ##Goals
 Ultimately, the goal was to have a generator that isn't a generator - quick setup of an nodejs app with all my favorite parts: fast routing/middleware, nodejs, templating, CRUD and web sockets setup along with API ready to go and boilerplate for all of this.